Tyger Tyger (film): Production

 The film was written by Mondragon based on his own experiences with drugs.
 He wrote it in two weeks, after having spent some time in the encampments of Slab City, California.

 Tyger Tyger was filmed at Slab City, an anarchic off the grid squatter city build on an abandoned military base in the Sonoran Desert and populated by "anarchists, artists, drug addicts, eccentrics, outcasts, retirees, and the impoverished."
 Filmed on an ultra-low budget, it has been nevertheless been compared to Nomadland since it features performances by non-actors in their natural environments.

 Release

 On February 26, 2021, the film received a limited theatrical release and as video on demand the same day.

 Reception

-On Rotten Tomatoes the film has an approval rating of 10% average rating of 3.9/10 based on reviews from 10 critics.
+On Rotten Tomatoes, the film has an approval rating of 10% average rating of 3.9/10 based on reviews from 10 critics.

 Hollywood Insider called it "a stunning ode to art".
 Brazilian Press saw the film as Mondragon's rise as an auteur.
-Leslie Felperin of The Guardian commented that, "(T)he film-makers are lucky poor old William Blake’s work is out of copyright, otherwise his heirs (were any to be found) would have a good reason to sue."
+Leslie Felperin of The Guardian commented: "(T)he film-makers are lucky poor old William Blake’s work is out of copyright, otherwise his heirs (were any to be found) would have a good reason to sue."
 Peter Sobczynski of RogerEbert.com called it a "boring, incoherent mess".
 Alex Saveliev of Film Threat wrote: "If you enjoy being sober around your trippin’ buddies, then Tyger Tyger may be for you, but you’re much more likely to feel left out."